 Published by Curley West

-I am a wife, mother, writer and business professional.
+I am a mother, writer and business professional.
 I published my first fiction book, Broken Vows”.
 I live in Mississippi.
 I love reading, writing and spending time with my family.
 I love to talk to people and offer a word of encouragement.
 I am stepping out on faith and pursuing one of my dreams of being a published author.
 I have learned that as long as I have faith, move forward and cast fear out of my mind; I will succeed.
 Remember Philippians 4:13.
 I hope my blog touches the lives of all that read it.
 Feel free to follow me and share with your friends and family.
 View all posts by Curley West